 Tattooing All Skin Types: Cheat Sheet To Color And White Ink Tattoos

-Ideally, it should be the same for all skin types, but the truth is, it’s not.
-Tattooing all skin types is not the same, especially when it comes to colored and white ink tattoos.
+Ideally, tattooing should be the same for all skin types, but the truth is, it’s not.
+Tattooing all skin tones is not the same, especially when it comes to full-color and white ink tattoos.

-In this post, we’ll explore tattooing all skin types with colored and white ink, and how skin tone plays a role in the results.
+In this post, we’ll explore tattooing all skin types with colored and white ink, and how skin tone plays a role in the final results of the tattoo.

 Myths About Tattooing Dark Skin